 Supporting Local Administrations

-This module aims to contribute to transparent and inclusive delivery capability of state administrations and local organisations with regard to basic services for refugees, IDPs and locals in Jordan and North Iraq.
+This module aims to contribute to transparent and inclusive delivery capability of state administrations and local organisations with regard to basic services for refugees, IDPs and locals in Jordan and in the Kurdistan Region of Iraq.

 In Jordan, Qudra supports the improvement of the financial sustainability of the municipalities of Mafraq, Sarhan and Ramtha.
 With this support, the three municipalities will be better equipped and able to provide good quality public services to host communities and refugees alike that are in line with the implementation of Jordan’s decentralisation law.